mjustboring/Integer/README.md

 ## Features

 - Operator Overloading
-    - All the __Operators__ are overloaded to things simpler and easier.
+    - All the __Operators__ are overloaded to make things simpler and easier.

             +  -  *  /  %  &  ^
             |  ~  >>  <<  ++  --